edward-martyr/github-praat-example/README.md

 It downloads an [audio sample of [ɐ̞] found on Wikimedia](https://upload.wikimedia.org/wikipedia/commons/5/50/Open_central_unrounded_vowel.ogg), and converts it to a praat-compatible WAV file using `ffmpeg`.

-Then it runs a praat script which analyses the F1 and F2 of the vowel, writing the output to `output.txt`, which is then uploaded to the artifacts of the workflow, to be downloaded just like how you would like to collect your results from GitHub actions in a real project.
+Then it runs a praat script which analyses the F1 and F2 of the vowel, writing the output to `output.txt`, which is then uploaded to the artifacts of the workflow, to be downloaded just like how you would like to collect your results from GitHub Actions in a real project.

 Note that non-GUI versions of praat might require you to run a script as follows